 The GPU can easily handle 4K gaming at over 60FPS across modern titles.
 It is the top gaming GPU from Radeon and pairs well with the AMD CPU for stable and seamless gaming.

 The AMD CPU-GPU combo is the best choice if you’d like to have a PC capable of gaming, streaming, and editing at 4K smoothly.
-Also, Check out the battle-tested comparisons between Samsung SSD 980 Pro and Samsung 980.

 The Ryzen 7 5800X CPU and RX 6700XT GPU is a perfect combo for 1440p gaming and streaming PC.